Dominik Feri: Imprisonment

 In late May 2024, Feri received summons to prison.
 He was ordered to start serving his prison term by 27 May 2024 at the latest.
 Feri entered Teplice prison on 26 May 2024.

 At the beginning of November 2024, Feri was transferred to Pankrác Prison Hospital after he used a razor blade belonging to an HIV-positive inmate, so that he could receive a preventative HIV treatment.

+On 15 January 2026, the District Court in Teplice denied Feri's motion for conditional release after serving half of the sentence.
+Judge Jaroslav Malchus held that Feri has not shown any self-reflection, and that there is a reason to believe that if he were again in a position of power, Feri would repeat his criminal behaviour towards women.
+Feri filed appeal against the decision, but the Regional Court in Ústí nad Labem confirmed the parole denial in March 2026.

+On 26 May 2026, the District Court in Teplice released Feri on parole after serving two thirds of the sentence.

 Second rape trial

+Constitutional Court

 On 12 June 2024, the Constitutional Court of the Czech Republic delivered decision II. ÚS 527/23 regarding petitions of five further alleged victims who had claimed that their constitutional rights were violated by police decision not to charge Feri in connection with their rape claims.
 The Court dismissed four of the petitions, stating that although sexually predatory, Feri's conduct didn't amount to criminal definition of rape.
 At the same time, the Court ruled in favor of the fifth alleged victim and nullified the police decision on conclusion of the investigation.
 In this case, the 17-year-old victim alleged that she had first engaged in voluntary intercourse with Feri.
 However, when Feri proceeded to take off his condom, the victim refused to have further intercourse.
 The Court held that it found "no reasonable reason why consent to a particular sexual activity should preclude criminal liability for an offender who coerces a victim (through the use of violence or the exploitation of his or her defencelessness) to engage in sexual activity substantially different".

-On 18 March 2025, Feri was charged with rape of a minor.
-In line with the previous Constitutional Court decision, Feri was accused of forcing non-consensual sex on the 17 year old victim without condom, which took place after previous consensual intercourse with a condom.